Leon-Sander/question_preprocessing/readme.md

                                  'KG' : True/False}
    If kg == False ->

-   5. Annotation_template: This Method checks if the question contains the words dataset or method.
+   5. Check_annotations: This Method checks if the question contains the words dataset or method.
    6. Check_imrad: This method matches the sentence on regex pattern which indicate that the information can be retrieved from a specific section of the paper/s.